offthedial/bot/README.md

-# rw-offthedialbot
+# `offthedialbot`
-A polished (rewritten) bot for the Off the Dial discord server.
+> A polished bot for the Off the Dial discord server.